TIY-Durham/2016-SPRING-FEE/00--Ready-Player-One/README.md

 * Which leads us to [the _CLI Crash Course_ by Zed Shaw](http://cli.learncodethehardway.org/book/), which isn't as scary as it sounds, just very weird.
 * [Team Treehouse also has a CLI course](https://teamtreehouse.com/library/console-foundations) for additional practice.

 Unless you have lots of experience with [pre-web internet](https://en.wikipedia.org/wiki/Category:Pre%E2%80%93World_Wide_Web_online_services), you probably didn't do a lot of [typing to tell your computer to do things](https://en.wikipedia.org/wiki/Text-based_user_interface), but it's really quite efficient.
-[You may need some practice with typing first](//github.com/TIY-Durham/2016-SPRING-FEE/wiki/Back-to-Basics), but don't wait until you're _really fast at typing_ to tackle the command line!
+[You may need some practice with typing first](//github.com/TIY-Durham/2016-SPRING-FEE/wiki/Back-to-Basics#mavis-beacon-teaches-programming), but _don't wait until you're really fast at typing_ to tackle the command line!
+Typing commands _is_ practice typing, after all...

 ### 4. Source Control Crash Course

 [Source Control](https://en.wikipedia.org/wiki/Source_Code_Control_System) -- and specifically `git` -- is a rather weird concept.
-GitHub -- a website for sharing code between developers -- is a tool we'll use very heavily in the class and is highly respected in the industry. _Learn all you can about the `git` command and GitHub!_

-It will be _weird!_ It will be _fun!_ It will _cause your brain to hurt!_
+GitHub -- a website for sharing code between developers -- is a tool we'll use very heavily in the class and is highly respected in the industry. _Learn all you can about the `git` command and GitHub!_ It will be _weird!_ It will be _fun!_ It will _cause your brain to hurt!_

 #### 4a.
 First there was `git`...

-You should start with
+You should start with:

 * [trying `git`](http://try.github.com), which isn't really how we'll be using in in class, but kinda gets you over the initial weirdness.
 * [Team Treehouse has a course on `git` basics](https://teamtreehouse.com/library/git-basics)